Franz Untersteller

-Franz Untersteller (born 4 April 1957 in Ensheim, today a borough of Saarbrücken) is a German politician of the Green party who has been serving as State Minister of the Environment, Climate and the Energy Sector of Baden-Württemberg in the Cabinets Kretschmann I and II since 2011.
+Franz Untersteller (born 4 April 1957) is a German politician of the Green Party who has been serving as State Minister of the Environment, Climate and the Energy Sector of Baden-Württemberg in the Cabinets Kretschmann I and II since 2011.

 Early life and education

 In 1977 Untersteller received his Abitur after having attended the commercial high school in Saarbrücken.
 Afterwards he studied Landscape Planning at the Nürtingen-Geislingen University of Applied Science and passed his Degree (Dipl.
 Ing.) in 1982.

 Early career

 From 1981 till 1983 Untersteller worked at the Öko-Institut (Institute for Applied Ecology), Freiburg im Breisgau.
 In 1982 he took part in a project of the Colombia Environment Ministry in the Cauca region, funded by a research fellowship from the Carl Duisberg Society.
 In 1983 he became consultant on environmental and energy policy for the Green Party's parliamentary group in the Baden-Württemberg state parliament.